pydantic/pydantic/docs/usage/validators.md

 * where validators rely on other values, you should be aware that:

-    - Validation is done in the order fields are defined, eg. here `password2` has access to `password1` (and `name`), but `password1` does not have access to `password2`.
+    - Validation is done in the order fields are defined, e.g. here `password2` has access to `password1` (and `name`), but `password1` does not have access to `password2`.
 See [Field Ordering](models.md#field-ordering) for more information on how fields are ordered